dipeshrath/cd3-automation-toolkit-workshop/cd3-automation-toolkit/add-resource-values-excel/add-resource.md

 3. Add details for Compartment:

-    - Open the *Compartments* tab and add your compartment data with below image as example.
+    - Open the *Compartments* tab and add your compartment data.

-    - If the parent compartment is not under root directly, then provide it in the below format:
+    - If the Parent compartment name is unique in the tenancy, provide its name directly.
+If the Parent compartment name is not unique, provide the compartment's hierarchial format as shown below.

-     *Parentcompartment1::Parentcompartment2:: ... ::Parentcompartment n*
+        ```Parentcompartment1::Parentcompartment2:: ... ::Parentcompartment n```

     >**Note:** Provide your Tenancy's "home region" under the "Region" column. (same for all OCI Identity components).